 Due to the size of the School, there are many stories in Informatics waiting to be told.
-Currently, the Informatics Communications Team in collaboration with the University Press Office is identifying them, but we need help to get through to the ones, that haven't been told yet - either because they are still very new, or very niche or the person who could tell them needs more confidence.
+Usually, the Informatics Communications Team in collaboration with the University Press Office identifies them, but we need help to get through to the ones, that haven't been told yet - either because they are still very new, or very niche or the person who could tell them didn't have enough confidence to tell us.
 That’s why we are inviting PGR students and post-doctoral researchers to give us a hand in identifying, selecting and writing up stories about our research.
-Vijay Nagarajan, Informatics Director of Equality, Diversity and Inclusion will be working with us to ensure our stories represent all research in the School, not just topical and popular fields.

 Ricky Zhu - AIAI

 Steph Droop - CDT in NLP

 Adarsh Doddappagouda Patil - ICSA